-Focusing on improving the performance of our Special Education students will have a significant impact on the percent of students' on-track at HES.
+Focusing on improving the performance of our ELL students will have a significant impact on the percent of students' on-track at HES.
 This will also help HES continue to reduce the achievement gap.
-In 2022, 52.0% of elementary students that qualified for special education services scored proficient on all academic accountability reading tests.
-That percentage dropped to 48.1% in 2023.
+In 2023, 30.0% of elementary students that qualified for ELL services scored proficient on all academic accountability reading tests.
+That percentage dropped to 10.0% in 2024.

-In 2023, 48.1% of elementary Special Education students scored proficient on all academic accountability reading tests.
-On the spring 2024 MCA-III Reading test, the percent of elementary Special Education students in grades 3, 4, 5, and 6 who score proficient on this test will increase from 48.1.0 to 52.0% or above.
+In 2024, 10.0% of elementary ELL students scored proficient on all academic accountability reading tests.
+On the spring 2025 MCA-III Reading test, the percent of elementary ELL students in grades 3, 4, 5, and 6 who score proficient on this test will increase from 10.0% to 25.0% or above.

-- 4 Add ADSIS program and align it with both our Title and Reading Corp programs. - 4 Communicate home-based literacy strategies to all families. - Use Professional Learning Communities (PLC) time to examine best practice teaching methods to improve reading scores. - Use Wonders Reading intervention resources for low performing students. - 4 Students in grades 3-6 can attend Catch-Up Club to get one on one academic assistance. - 4 Incorporate Fastbridge and Wilson interventions when appropriate. - 4 Continue to provide Reading Corp assistance. - ✤ Provide Title I assistance. - ♣ Maintain small class sizes (13-21 students per class). - 4 Continue the use of Accelerated Reader and IXL programs. - 4 Staff will progress monitor using data from FAST, NWEA, AR, etc.
+- ♣ Add ELL teacher and para time to assist ELL students. - Continue the ADSIS program aligned with both our Title and Reading Corp programs. - ♣ Communicate home-based literacy strategies to all families.

+- ♣ Students in grades 3-6 can attend Catch-Up Club to get one on one academic assistance. - ♣ Continue to provide Reading Corp assistance. - ♣ Provide Title I assistance. - Maintain small class sizes (13-21 students per class). - ↓ Continue the use of Accelerated Reader and IXL programs. - ♣ Staff will progress monitor using data from WIDA, FAST, NWEA, AR, etc.